-In this state is when major depression and anxiety kick in, and with constant gaslighting, and manipulative reminders from the narcissist that you are Crazy.
-That it’s not them, that you need help, confirming in your already Destroyed mental state and thinking abilities, that you are the one that is in need of help, which to an extent you are due to all the psychological abuse you’ve suffered at the hands of a narcissist, unfortunately, most of us end up trusting and turning to the narcissist for that help, slowly destroying ourselves more without even realising it.
+In this state is when major depression and anxiety can kick in, and with the constant gaslighting and manipulative reminders from the narcissist that you are Crazy.
+That it’s not them, that you need help, confirming in your already destroyed mental state and thinking abilities, that you are the one that is in need of help, which to an extent you are due to all the psychological abuse you’ve suffered at the hands of a narcissist, unfortunately, most of us end up trusting and turning to the narcissist for that help, slowly destroying ourselves more without even realising it.

 Most often, in a narcissistic relationship, we might start with a fight and defend ourselves, then as time passes.
 We fear reactions this might turn to freeze, of fawn where we just give in and end up Walking On Eggshells.
 One day we have enough, not fully knowing what of, we take flight and run.
 Yet, because we’ve been conditioned to think and act certain ways, these modes are heightened In us as they were only designed to help us on a temporary basis, using our natural defence mechanisms over a prolonged period of time trains our minds to think certain ways, often leading to irrational anxiety.

 Irrational anxiety is when we are safe at that moment yet fear the worst due to repeated bad past experiences.